joshuanianji/devcontainer-images/src/javascript-node-edgedb/NOTES.md

 ## Notes on Usage

 This definition contains 2 containers, one for Node.js and one for EdgeDB.
-You will be connected to the Node.js container, and can use the EdgeDB CLI (installed via the [edgedb-cli feature](https://github.com/joshuanianji/devcontainer-features/tree/main/src/edgedb-cli)) to connect to the EdgeDB container.
+You will be connected to the Node.js container, and can use the EdgeDB CLI in the Node.js container (installed via the [edgedb-cli feature](https://github.com/joshuanianji/devcontainer-features/tree/main/src/edgedb-cli)) to connect to the instance in the EdgeDB container.
 The password for the edgedb server is `secret`.

 ```bash
 edgedb instance link edgedb-docker --trust-tls-cert --host=edgedb --port=5656 --password